Mitch-1997/project-company-webApp/README.md

 + [Authors Info](#Author)

 ## Overall Project Description

--It is a responsive company webapp which contains all the information the customer/user wants to know about the company.
+- It is a responsive company webapp which contains all the information the customer/user wants to know about the company.

 ## User Stories